TylerAuer/strava-discord-bot/README.md

 # Read Strava Data and Post to Discord

-Things it can do (by priority)
-1. Publish milestones
+Things it that would be fun to add:
-   1. Passed 100mi, 200mi, 300mi by year
+1. Publish milestones like passed 100mi, 200mi, 300mi by year
 2. Publish charts with updates

 ## Add user workflow